Backlog sizing essentials

 Why are developer estimates unreliable?

 Tens of factors can affect the time and effort to develop software (such as complexity, work environment, executive support, technical experience, requirements volatility).
-The single most significant factor in determining effort or cost, is size, specifically functional size.
+The single most significant factor in determining effort or cost is size, specifically functional size.
+Once you know the functional size, you can quickly derive valid estimates for other dimensions, such as:

 • staffing

-• time to develop
+• develop time

 • costs